MartinPaulEve/meTypeset/README.md

 ##Running meTypeset

-First off, ensure you have the correct stack installed for your environment. meTypeset needs a valid python environment, a valid Java environment, the command line tools "unzip" and "basename" and a shell interpreter (eg Bash).
+First off, ensure you have the correct stack installed for your environment. meTypeset needs a valid python environment, a valid Java environment, the command line tools "unzip", "basename", "unoconv" and a shell interpreter (eg Bash).
 Saxon, which is required, is pre-bundled.
 It has been shown to work correctly on *Nix derivatives and Mac OS X.

 ```
 meTypeset: text parsing library to convert word documents to the JATS XML format